 Do you see your big dog, with his sweet gray muzzle and calming spirit, faithfully warming your feet as you send off random pictures of him sleeping to his breeder?

 If not, what do you see?

 As Franklin Covey says, “Begin with the End in Mind.”
-If you can’t imagine life with your spouse 10 years from now, DO NOT tie the knot!!
+Can you see yourself working with this breeder for the next 8-10 years?